Bencosterton/Grass-Valley-LDX/README.md

 1. **XML Version**: Use XML version 2.0 in the declaration
 2. Depedning the the function, a sessionid, or deviceid can be used.
 Need to do more research here.
-3. **Socket Connection**: Maintain the same socket connection between authentication and tally commands
+3. **Socket Connection**: Maintain the same socket connection between authentication and commands

 ## Usage